-Photographs & Video
+Video

-Anyone applying for Breed Standard Evaluations are required to submit a video, which shows the horse at the walk and trot.
-The horse should be clean, with no saddle or harness and led in-hand for the recording.
+Anyone applying for Breed Standard Evaluations is required to submit videos that show a 360-degree view of the horse standing still as well as the horse at the walk and trot.
+The horse should be clean, with no saddle or harness, and led in hand for the recording.

-- Background: Find a location that is relatively level and free of clutter, large enough to lead your horse in a minimum 30' triangle. - Camera: Whether you prop your recording device up on a fence, use a tripod or have someone record for you, ensure the platform is level and stable.
+Video Background: Find a location that is relatively level and free of clutter, large enough to lead your horse in a minimum 30' triangle.

+Camera: Whether you prop your recording device up on a fence, use a tripod, or have someone record for you, ensure the platform is level and stable.
-Camera

 Situate the camera so it is at the horse's chest height, ensuring it is level and secure before pressing record.
 If handheld, do not move the camera excessively.